Xomega-Net/Xomega.Docs/docs/framework/services/api/wcf.md

 ### Security token service{#sts}

 Now you need to create your STS class that extends from the `SecurityTokenService` class, and implement the following methods:
-- `GetOutputClaimsIdentity` that constructs a claims identity for the authenticated user, using the app-specific claims, and
+- `GetOutputClaimsIdentity`, which constructs a claims identity for the authenticated user, using the app-specific claims, and
-- `GetScope` that constructs a scope for the issued token, based on the current WCF app.
+- `GetScope`, which constructs a scope for the issued token, based on the current WCF app.

 :::tip
 You can cast the current STS configuration to your custom class and use its service provider to access any services for constructing the claims identity.